FACTBOX-Airlines suspend China flights due to coronavirus

 American Airlines will suspend all U.S.-China flights, CNBC reported.
 The largest U.S. carrier said earlier it would suspend flights from Los Angeles to Beijing and Shanghai from Feb.
 9 to March 27.
 BRITISH AIRWAYS

 BA said on Jan.
-30 it had cancelled all flights to mainland China for a month.
+30 it had canceled all flights to mainland China for a month.
 CATHAY PACIFIC AIRWAYS

 The U.S. airline said on Jan.
 29 it was reducing flights to China to 21 per week from 42, starting Feb.
 6 through April 30.
 EGYPTAIR